cornelisser/TriloTracker/documentation/effects.md

 Fine adjust ($0 - $F) on top of the auto generated envelope period.
 Only works when type is set to 1 or 2.

 #### <a name='bey---type'></a>BEy - Type
 With the auto envelope effect the envelope period is calculated using the ratio to be in sync with channel tone.
 This way interesting sounds can be created.
+The auto envelope will work for instruments that have envelope enabled.

 The type has 3 settings:
 * BE0 - Disables auto envelope ratio.
 Uses the Envelope period set using 8xy and 9xy.